KiandaBPM/docs/content/docs/low-code/rule-widget.md

 - [SharePoint](/docs/platform/rules/sharepoint/)
 - [KiandaAI](/docs/platform/rules/kianda-ai/)

 Click on the relevant links to find out more about each area.
 However if customised rules have been created, they are available to those with the role **Administration** and **Design business process** to use in process and form design in Kianda **Designer**.
-Customised fields are available under the **Custom rules** category.
+Customised rules are available under the **Custom rules** category under **Add a rule**.

 Custom controls are created by **Administrators** or **Developers** who have coding experience to use Kianda's low-code development feature, Kianda **Developer**.